Henri de TOULOUSE-LAUTREC (1864-1901)

 An identifiable figure makes an exception in the composition.
 The standing doctor just in front of Péan is recognizable by the detailed lines of his face.
 He is Dr Frédéric Baumgarten, a doctor and friend of the artist.

 This à l'essence painting on cardboard 58 x 48 cm had been made by Lautrec for presentation to his doctor and remained up to now in the descendance of Baumgarten.
 It was only known by an exhibition in 1914.
-It is estimated € 600K for sale by Artcurial in Paris on June 29, 2021, lot 17.
+It was sold for € 880K by Artcurial on June 29, 2021, lot 17.
 Please watch the video shared by the auction house.

 #TOULOUSELAUTREC Le 29 juin prochain, Artcurial présentera aux enchères une très rare œuvre d’Henri de Toulouse-Lautrec, intitulée Une opération par le Docteur Péan à l’Hôpital International (1891).
 Elle est estimée entre 600 000 et 900 000 €. #modernart -https://t.co/6iNQvm5jie pic.twitter.com/45XCpNeFZs— ARTCURIAL (@Artcurial) April 8, 2021